bZxNetwork/bzx.network_website/collections/_posts/2020-08-19-governance-call-3.markdown

 - Security audit progress
 - Community testing
 - Yield farming program
-- Pitch by [Manuel Garcia] (https://www.linkedin.com/in/mgarciap/)from Protofire
+- Pitch by [Manuel Garcia](https://www.linkedin.com/in/mgarciap/) from Protofire

 The community call will be recorded and uploaded to Youtube for you to watch at your own convenience.
 You can check the previous community call [here](https://youtu.be/a3P6_NGqPYY).
 Subscribe to our YouTube channel to get notified as we make the calls live.